programming-notes/active-record-intro-inserting-records-challenge/README.md

 #Active Record Intro:  Inserting Records

 ## Summary

-In this challenge, we'll continue working with our models in the console.
-We'll switch our focus from retreiving records from the database to creating new records.
+In this challenge, we'll be working with Active Record models in the Rake console.
+Our focus will be on inserting new records into the database using the methods provided by Active Record.

 ```ruby
 class Dog < ActiveRecord::Base
 end
 ```

-*Figure 1.*  Code for `Dog` class.
+*Figure 1.*  Code for the class `Dog`.

-We will once again work with a pre-written, empty `Dog` class.
-The class is defined in the file `app/models/dog.rb`, whose code is shown in Figure 1.
-Again, there are no methods defined within the class itself; however, it inherits a number of class methods from `ActiveRecord::Base`.
+We will be working primarily with a pre-written, empty `Dog` class (see Figure 1 and the file `app/models/dog.rb`).
+There are no methods defined within the class itself.
+The behaviors that we'll explore in this challenge are inherited through its parent class, `ActiveRecord::Base`.

 Among these inherited methods, are class methods for inserting records into the database.
-We are going to explore some of those methods in this challenge.
+Just as it is the responsibility of our plain Ruby classes to instantiate new instances of themselves, Active Record model classes are also responsible for instantiating instances of themselves.
+We'll take a look at different approaches that Active Record provides.

 ## Releases